optimism1207/unoconv/README.md

 # unoconv
 Dockerfile and python-script for unoconv

-First time learn to build with Dockerfile
+First time learn to build with Dockerfile &

+A coding practice in python learning

 # To build
 git clone this